 The growth in size of Power Park Modules (particularly for use offshore) means that traditional methods of field testing for fault ride through are becoming impractical.
 Therefore, it is desirable for the Grid Code to include the option of factory testing for these larger Power Park Modules.
 This will become a bigger problem soon, as manufacturers are currently developing the next generation of 10MW+ wind turbine generating units for use in offshore wind farms.
 These units will require fault ride through type testing to comply with the Grid Code.
 National Grid ESO has been approached by suppliers concerned that the Grid Code does not allow this method of demonstrating compliance for newer technologies which therefore jeopardises market development.
-Currently HDVC systems are commonly assembled and subjected to factory acceptance tests to form part of the demonstration of compliance which may facilitate a reduction in on-site testing.
+Currently HDVC systems are commonly assembled and subjected to factory acceptance testing prior to shipment to the final site.
+The practice is for these factory acceptance tests to form part of the demonstration of compliance which may facilitate a reduction in on-site testing.
 This practice of factory acceptance testing should therefore be included in the Grid Code.